Masaaki Fujita

-Masaaki Fujita (藤田 正明, Fujita Masaaki) was a Japanese politician.
-Fujita was born and brought up in Hiroshima City.
-He graduated from Waseda University in 1944.
+Masaaki Fujita (藤田 正明, Fujita Masaaki) was a Japanese politician who served as a member of the House of Councillors.
+Fujita was born and brought up in Hiroshima City and he graduated from Waseda University in 1944.

 During his 30-year political career, he served in some important posts such as the Director General of Okinawa Development Agency (1976-1977) and the President of the House of Councillors (1986-1988).
 He received the Grand Cordon of the Order of the Rising Sun in 1992.